-Dr. Claire Hodgin has recently joined Manor ISD as the K – 12 Science Curriculum Coordinator in the Curriculum & Instruction department.
-Her duties include coordinating the pacing guides, vetting and publishing curriculum documents, facilitating curriculum development and understanding with elementary campus instructional leaders, and writing K-12 Science assessments.
-She works with the professional development department to provide ongoing support for K-12 Science teachers.
+Dr. Claire Hodgin is currently the Elementary Science Curriculum Coordinator in the Curriculum & Instruction department.
+Her duties include coordinating the pacing guides, vetting and publishing curriculum documents, facilitating curriculum development, and writing Science assessments.
+She creates and presents professional development to provide ongoing support for Elementary Science teachers.
 Along with conducting classroom observations and providing feedback to teachers and coaches, she models best practices for instruction and pedagogy as she collaborates with teachers through co-planning, co-teaching, and coaching.
-In addition, she participates in local, state, and federal professional organizations to stay current on research and practices in professional development, curriculum, and instruction.
+During the summer, she coordinated Manor ISD's first Summer Science Program in order to provide an enriching and fun experience for Elementary students interested in Science.
+Claire also contributes to science education by participating in local, state, and federal professional organizations to stay current on research and practices in professional development, curriculum, and instruction.

 A native of the panhandle, Claire graduated from high school in Lubbock, Texas and attended Texas A&M University for 3 years before transferring to The University of Texas to complete her BA in 1982.
-She completed a Master’s degree in Interdisciplinary studies from Texas State University in 1998, recently finished her doctorate in Science Education at The University of Texas at Austin, specializing in research on inquiry-based instruction.
+She completed a Master’s degree in Interdisciplinary studies from Texas State University in 1998, and received her doctorate in Science Education at The University of Texas at Austin in 2014, specializing in research on inquiry-based instruction.

 She has been recognized by the Austin American Statesman for her volunteer work in astronomy, and by the Texas State Senate for her work with the Cub Scouts of America.
 Her interests include sustainable gardening, live music, travel, and crafting.